-While the Program's cycle length is broadly constructed around an eight-year cycle, individual cycles may vary from four to six years for lines in more sensitive areas, and up to eight years on other ROWs.
+While the Program's cycle length is broadly constructed around a maximum eightyear cycle length, individual cycles may vary from four to eight years.
+Most lines fall into a five to seven year cycle.
 Key factors in determining actual cycle length for a particular site or ROW include reliability requirements, construction and conductor clearance conditions, vegetation height and density, and visual and environmental sensitivity.
 Treatments are timed to minimize visual and environmental impacts, minimize long-term herbicide use requirements, ensure reliability, and maximize cost effectiveness.
 This is accomplished by scheduling treatments when most vegetation is within the optimal treatment height range for each right-of-way and before undesirable vegetation can grow into the "wire security zone."